Jeffrey Gros

-Jeffrey Gros (7 January 1938 – 12 August 2013) was an American Catholic ecumenist and theologian.
+Brother Jeffrey Gros (7 January 1938 – 12 August 2013) was an American Catholic ecumenist and theologian.
 A member of the De La Salle Christian Brothers, Gros had served as a high school history teacher, university professor, associate director of the Secretariat for Ecumenical and Interreligious Affairs at the United States Conference of Catholic Bishops; director of Faith and Order for the National Council of Churches; and president of the Society for Pentecostal Studies.
 He is the author or editor of over 20 books, 310 articles, and an uncounted number of book reviews.
 He died of pancreatic cancer in Chicago, IL, on 12 August 2013 at the age of 75.

 Early life and education

 Born John Jefferson Gros in Memphis, TN, to Jeff Gros and Faye (Dickinson) Gros, he entered the novitiate of the Christian Brothers in August 1955 in Glencoe, MO.
 He made his perpetual vows in the same order in 1963 in Plano, IL.
 He has one sister, Sister Joye Gros.

 He earned a Bachelor of Arts degree (in 1959) and a Master of Education focused in Biology Education (in 1962) from Saint Mary's University of Minnesota; a Master of Arts in Theology from Marquette University in Milwaukee in 1965, with a thesis titled "Ministry and Orders in the United Presbyterian Church, USA".
 He was awarded a Doctorate in Theology from Fordham University, New York City, in 1973, for his dissertation "Transcendence and Community in Contemporary Social Theory: P. Berger and R. Bellah" under the direction of Wayne Proudfood.

 He pursued graduate research in biology and the sciences at the University of Colorado in Boulder, CO and at the Illinois Institute of Technology from 1961 to 1962.
 He continued graduate work in science at Northwestern University in Chicago from 1962 to 1964.

 Research and study grants took him to Hebrew Union College, Jerusalem (1968), Germany (1969), Costa Rica (1986), the Far East (1976), Latin America (1980, 2000), Africa (1988), Strasbourg Ecumenical Research Institute (1991), Columbia (2007) and Chile (2008).